 Acute polyneuropathy and peripheral nervous system disease.

-63. What types of bacterial and viral infection are associated with Guillain-Barre?
+63. What types of bacterial and viral infections are associated with Guillain-Barre Syndrome?

 64. What is the overall difference when treating Guillain-Barre patients versus MS patients?

-The GBS patients will be getting better so we need to plan accordingly and minimize any type of compensations or adaptations.
-For MS patients as they get worse we may teach them adaptations and compensations.
+GBS patients will be improving, so we need to plan accordingly and minimize any type of compensations or adaptations.
+For MS patients, as they get worse, we may teach them adaptations and compensations.

 CSF protein and nerve conduction velocities.

-71. What type of motor weakness do we see with Guillain-Barre?
+67. What type of motor weakness is seen with Guillain-Barre Syndrome?

-77. What important things need to be noted about the history of Guillain-Barre?
+68. What must be noted about the history of Guillain-Barre Syndrome?

-The onset and pattern of symptoms as this provides significant information if they are getting worse or recovering and guides therapy.
+The onset and pattern of symptoms provides significant information about whether or not the patient is improving or getting worse, and this guides therapy.

 Specific and regularly (1x week) to monitor improvement.

-83. What needs to be avoided when strengthening patients who have Guillain-Barre?
+70. What must be avoided when strengthening patients who have Guillain-Barre Syndrome?

 Working them to fatigue.